Colleges Face Growing Cybersecurity Threats

 - Higher-end collaboration among institutions

-The strategies will vary depending on each institution's risk factors and management plan for those risk factors.
-Though threats are constantly evolving, colleges and universities must continue to invest in both the talent and infrastructure needed to meet cybersecurity challenges.
+The monitoring strategies will vary depending on each institution's risk factors and management plan for those risk factors.
+Though threats are constantly evolving, colleges and universities must continue to invest in both the talent and infrastructure needed to meet cybersecurity assessment challenges.
 The institutions are also investing more resources than ever on compliance.

 There is an overall shortage of qualified cyber security and compliance professionals, hence the organizations need a trusted partner they can team with to help achieve their goals of continually enhancing security and compliance. e-InnoSec has made significant investments in leadership, methodology, and personnel to be that partner.
 The services include free training using the SECURTEAIN eLearning platform as well as classroom training.